-The Signature Verification (Signaturprüfung) service is a web application with which it is also possible to verify electronic signatures without installing a specialised software.
+The Signature Verification (Signaturprüfung) service is a web application also enabling to verify electronic signatures without installing a specialised software.
 The supported signatures conform to internationally standardised formats, such as XMLDSIG and CMS, as well as formats used in Austrian eGovernment applications (e.g. PDF-AS).
 The user interface is both in German and English, depending on the browser settings.
-In order to ensure confidentiality of communication, the service is encrypted.
+To ensure confidentiality of communication, the service is encrypted.

-6.5 eProcurement
+4.5 eProcurement